JanHerca/urantiapedia/input/markdown/en/Innerface/Vol7/Innerface_vol7_5.md

 Further clinching the prophetic nature of the Urantia Book account, later geophysical work revealed that the initial breakup of a supercontinent, as proposed by Wegener,  actually occurred much earlier than the 200 to 250 million years he allowed.
 Gradually this date was pushed back to about 500 to 600 million years to finally coincide with the Urantia Book's 750 million years BCE.

-My memory of the book's "odd" account for the early formation of our planet-moon system was stimulated by a recent TV documentary on the Apollo missions to the moon starting back in the 1970's, and the contemporaneous Russian missions that also contributed a tremendous amount of valuable new scientific knowledge.
+My memory of the book's “odd” account for the early formation of our planet-moon system was stimulated by a recent TV documentary on the Apollo missions to the moon starting back in the 1970's, and the contemporaneous Russian missions that also contributed a tremendous amount of valuable new scientific knowledge.

 Particularly the Americans, but also the Russians, had done remarkable things that now allow us to get a much better picture of how our Earth-Moon system developed and grew.
 Much of this was brought about because of the extensive sampling of geological materials from many sites on both sides of the Moon, including the highest mountains, the larva plains known as mares, and many of the impact craters formed by meteors.